IBMSecurityDocs/qradar_appfw_v2/docs/documentation/qradar_app_base_image_3.0.5_packages.md

 # QRadar app base image 3.0.5 packages

-This page details every package that is installed in the `qradar-app-base` image.
-This page lists only the dependencies for version `3.0.5` of the base image.
+This page shows every package installed in `qradar-app-base` image version `3.0.5`.

 ## Python packages

-These are the packages in the base image listed by the `pip list` command.
+These are the `3.0.5` packages listed by the `pip list` command.

 <table>
     <thead>